 Halal-friendly Resort Hotels in Marrakech

 HalalBooking offers a wide choice of accommodation in Marrakech.
-Choose from halal-friendly resorts such as Le Vizir Center Park & Resort, which has a dedicated outdoor pool for ladies only or Mogador Palace Agdal.
-Both resort hotels have dedicated spa facilities for men only and women only.
+Choose from halal-friendly resorts such as the Mogador Palace Agdal, which has dedicated men-only and women-only spa facilities.

 Halal-friendly Riads in Marrakech

 Another great option for a Marrakech halal city break is to stay in a riad style hotel.
 These are traditional mansions, mostly located within the historic medina of Marrakech, which have been converted to small boutique hotels.
 They are built around a central courtyard – in fact the name ‘riad’ means garden – and many have a small swimming pool in the courtyard.
 They are usually family-run and the vast majority do not serve alcohol.
 It is possible to book an entire riad for your own family group, ensuring complete privacy.